aimms/how-to/Articles/80/80-schedule-jobs.rst

 To operate, the example that can be downloaded :download:`here <downloads/JobRepetition.zip>`.

 #.
-Create an .aimmspack, publish on your favorite AIMMS PRO system.
+Create an .aimmspack, publish on your AIMMS Cloud.

 #.
 Launch it and press the only button

 #.
 Close the app.
 Yes, once the sequence of server sessions is started, the WebUI of the enclosed example is no longer of use - it can be closed.

 #.
-Go to job tab in the AIMMS PRO portal and watch new jobs being created, queued, running, and finished.
+Go to job tab in the AIMMS PRO Portal and watch new jobs being created, queued, running, and finished.

 .. image:: images/PROJobs.png
     :align: center